Willembrinck/willembrinck.github.io/index.md

 <!---![Your Profile Picture](link_to_profile_picture.jpg) -->

 Welcome to my personal page!
 I am a researcher in the domain of debugging, currently finishing my PhD at the University of Lille.

 Here you can find links to my LinkedIn profile, contact information, and research.

+## Thesis Defense

+I am currently in the process of defending my PhD thesis.
+You can download the thesis document (version for reviewers) [Here](willembrinck.com)

 ## Connect with Me